Trip.com Group: History

 In 2021, Trip.com Group conducted another large-scale work-from-home experiment, this time comparing a hybrid schedule to full in-office work.
 Approximately 1,600 China-based employees were randomly assigned either to work in the office five days a week or to work on-site only three days per week (with remote work on other days) for a six-month trial.
 The experiment found no significant differences in employee productivity or promotions between the two groups, and the hybrid-work group actually showed a slight productivity increase along with about 35% lower attrition compared to the office-only group.
 After two years of follow-up, company management – initially skeptical – became supportive of implementing hybrid work permanently, citing improved employee satisfaction and substantial savings from the reduced staff turnover.

+In April 2021, Trip.com Group was listed on the Hong Kong Stock Exchange.

+In August 2024, Ctrip Asia Live Broadcast Center was unveiled in Thailand.

+Legal issues

+In January 2026, the State Administration for Market Regulation (SAMR) conducted an unannounced on-site inspection at the company's headquarters in Shanghai, investigating the company for alleged abuse of its dominant market position in violation of the Anti-Monopoly Law of the People's Republic of China.
+The company allegedly engaged in predatory pricing, forced exclusivity ("choose one of two"), arbitrary commission hikes, and most-favored-nation (MFN) clauses that restrict merchants.
+As a result of the investigation, Min Fan resigned as president and director and Qi Ji resigned as director.